andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

-After the steps above I will need to edit the Antrea ConfigMap with the following:
+After the steps above (icluding the restart of all nodes) I will need to edit the Antrea ConfigMap with the following:

 ```yaml
 kind: ConfigMap